-You’re invited to join the Winter 2022 Second Nature Adventure Challenge to help raise money for outdoor youth programming in the Maine West region.
+You’re invited to join the Summer 2023 Second Nature Adventure Challenge to help raise money for food pantries in the Maine West region.

 THE COMMUNITY CHALLENGE

-Because we know people sometimes need a little extra incentive to make time to get out and enjoy local trails and outdoor activities, the Maine West initiative is challenging people across the Oxford Hills, Bethel/Mahoosuc region, and the River Valley to earn cash rewards for local youth-serving organizations.
-We are challenging participants to get outside a total of 200 times.
-For example, if you sign up and tell us that you took your 3 kids sledding, that counts as 4 trips outside and gets us that much closer to our community goal.
+Because we know people sometimes need a little extra incentive to make time to get out and enjoy local trails and outdoor activities, the Maine West initiative is challenging people across the Oxford Hills, Bethel/Mahoosuc region, and the River Valley to earn cash rewards for local organizations helping to feed our neighbors.
+We are challenging people get out for a total of 1,200 outdoor adventures between July 4 and Labor Day (September 4) to help our local food security programs to keep their shelves and freezers stocked.

 THE COMMUNITY REWARD

-Once we meet the goals, Maine West will contribute $3,000 ($1,000 each) to help three local programs pay for supplies, equipment, and transportation to help kids enjoy outdoor adventures.
-Beneficiaries of the Winter 2022 Second Nature Adventure Challenge include:
+Once we meet the goals, Maine West will contribute $4,500 ($1,500 each) to help three local programs pay for food and household items during a time when rising inflation has made it difficult for food pantries to stay stocked up.
+Beneficiaries of the Summer 2023 Second Nature Adventure Challenge include: